skypto/content-md/js/01-objects-1.md

 ----

 + clone the objects folder from this repo: https://github.com/Turfie/Elium-exercises/tree/master/week%201
-+ Go over [this bank account example](https://github.com/jankeLearning/content-code/Week 1/Objects).
++ Go over [bank account example](https://github.com/jankeLearning/content-code/Week%1/Objects).
 Go only to the next one once you understand what each script does.